ikmb/exome-seq/README.md

 `--kit xGen_custom`(the IDT xGEN panel, version 1.0, with additional custom targets)

+### Execution profiles

+This pipeline is pre-configured for several environments, which can be set using the `-profile` flag:

+`-profile standard` for RZCluster
+`-profile diagnostic` for the diagnostic cluster `-profile standalone` for any environment, but expects all software to be available already

 ### Email notification

 The pipeline will send out an Email notification upon completion if a recipient is speciefied via the flag `--email`: